devrajsoni1/devrajsoni1/README.md

 - 👋 Hi, I’m @devrajsoni1.
 I am a Senior Undergraduate at [IIT(BHU), Varanasi](iitbhu.ac.in), majoring in Metallurgical Engineering.
 I am a full-stack developer and my Tech-Stack includes MongoDB, ExpressJS, ReactJS, NodeJS, MySQL, Javascript, and, HTML/CSS/Bootstrap.
 - 👀 I’m interested in creating apps with a modern design scheme
 - 🌱 I’m currently learning how to run Machine Learning in your browser using TensorJS
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects as a backend developer(Node.js)
 - 📫 When I'm neither coding nor sleepin, I play Badminton.
 Would like to play a match with me?
 Reach out to me through my [Twitter](twitter.com/devrajsonix)